What is Indirect Cost?

 We can take an example to illustrate this.

 Let’s say that Company M pays a fixed rent of $5000 every month for a factory on rent.
 If the company produces thousands of products within the factory, it would be impossible to identify each unit and attribute a portion of rent expenses into it.
 Moreover, no matter how much the factory produces, the rent doesn’t change.

 Company M also rents 3 more factories at $4000, $6000, and $8000.
-And every month Company M pays the rent for each factory.
-Since the payment each month doesn’t change, they can be called variable costs as well because the company will pay more if it will rent for multiple months and less if it will take rent for few months.
+And every month, Company M pays the rent for each factory.
+Since the payment each month doesn’t change, they can be called variable costs as well because the company will pay more if it rents for multiple months and less if it takes rent for a few months.

 Fixed costs are the costs that don’t change with the number of units produced.
 For example, if a piece of machinery can produce 100,000 finished products and you have paid $200,000 to buy it – it won’t matter how many units you produce using that machinery; the cost of machinery would remain the same.

 This is similar to indirect costs.
 For example, if you take a car on lease and you pay a lump sum every month, then you can use it as much as you can.
 The lessor will not see how much you would use it (and how many times) since as a lessee, you are servicing and maintaining it, and also you are paying for it.

 So, indirect costs can easily be labeled as indirect fixed costs.